 Face paint, as with other decorative devices, also signifies a coming of age within Amazon tribes.
 One notable example is the Tikuna tribe, which uses black genipapo dye in coming of age ceremonies for women.
 The black face paint and adornments of eagle feathers dress the girl as she performs a series of rituals and becomes a woman.

-As noted above, the Yanomamo tribe are well known for their body and face paint, and are one of many tribes who use it for special rituals and ceremonies.
+As noted above, the Yanomamo tribe is well known for their body and face paint and is one of many tribes that use it for special rituals and ceremonies.
 Whether it is a feast, funeral, celebration, or religious ritual, elaborate face paint sets the scene.
 When neighboring villages are invited to take place, varied face paint can also identify the different tribes.

 The face paint of Amazon tribes is yet another tool that communities are able to harvest from their natural environment and use as a means of expressing themselves.
-Whether it be an expression of character, ranking within a society, a circumstance such as a war or ceremony, or simply as a means of decoration or personal expression, every Amazon tribe has its own meanings behind their face paint.
+Whether it be an expression of character, ranking within a society, a circumstance such as a war or a ceremony, or simply as a means of decoration or personal expression, every Amazon tribe has its own meanings behind its face paint – and this is just the ones we know of!
+There are many uncontacted tribes in the Amazon Rainforest who no doubt have their own special rituals and face painting traditions.
 When traveling in the Amazon and meeting local communities, use the opportunity to ask the meaning behind their face paint.
 Chances are the responses will vary widely between each group, and give you a new glimpse into their culture and traditions.